 Jesus of Nazareth said it well when He stated…

-But again, I quote Fred Rogers, who gave his TV audience this good advice about how to deal with all the trouble we will encounter in this world…
+But again, we quote Fred Rogers, who gave his TV audience this good advice about how to deal with all the trouble we will encounter in this world…

 When I was a boy and I would see scary things in the news, my mother would say to me, “Look for the helpers.
 You will always find people who are helping.”
 To this day, especially in times of disaster, I remember my mother’s words, and I am always comforted by realizing that there are still so many helpers — so many caring people in this world.

 You see, as long as the world has been around, there’s always been bad in our midst.
 But the good news is that there have always been helpers out there who work for the good.
 And over the long run, history shows us that those who work for good will ultimately overcome the bad.
 Maybe not immediately.
 But eventually, good will, indeed, win.

-So, regardless of how much bad you’ve experienced in your life, how much bad has come your way, or even how much bad you’ve done to others, I believe that good can still overcome bad.
+So, regardless of how much bad you’ve experienced in your life, how much bad has come your way, or even how much bad you’ve done to others, we believe that good can still overcome bad.
 Don’t you?

-There’s a quote from the Scriptures that’s always stuck with me.
+There’s a quote from the Scriptures that’s always stuck with us.

 Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.

-In other words, despite all the bad we find in our world, the key thing you and I can do is focus on the good and try our best to be those helpers working toward good.
+In other words, despite all the bad we find in our world, the key thing we can do is focus on the good and try our best to be those helpers working toward good.

-That’s why I’ve entitled this little series: A Journey Into Good.
+That’s why we’ve entitled this little series: A Journey Into Good.
 We hope you’ll join us, for goodness sake!